Air Conditioner Replacement and Air Conditioning Installation for the Greater Cincinnati Area

-For Cincinnati homeowners, it can be tough to know when the time is right to replace your air conditioning unit with something new.
-While repair may seem less expensive, a new air conditioner may cost less in the long run if your current unit is inefficient or needs frequent maintenance.
+For Cincinnati homeowners, it can be tough to know when the time is right to replace your air conditioning unit with a new central air conditioning system.
+While repair looks less expensive on paper, new air conditioning installation typically costs less in the long run if your current unit is inefficient or needs frequent repairs.

 A new central air conditioning system is a big investment for your home, and you don’t always get to choose a convenient time for replacement.
-Most air conditioning systems are designed to last for around fifteen years.
-After that time, even with regular maintenance, your system will reach a point where it isn’t running properly and is unable to keep your home cool during the hottest days of summer.
+Most air conditioning systems are designed to last for around 15 years.
+Even if you’ve always been on time with routine maintenance, your system will reach a point where it isn’t running properly and is unable to keep your home cool during the hottest days of summer.
 Is it time to replace your air conditioner?
-Look over the following list of signs that it may be time:
+Look over the following list of signs that tell you it may be time:

-- Once it hits about 15 years, A/C units will struggle to run efficiently and effectively.
+Once they hit about 15 years, AC units typically struggle to run efficiently and effectively.
 Even a unit that was properly maintained throughout its lifetime will reach a point where the cost of repairs and wasted energy will be more than the cost of a new unit.
 It’s time to replace your older unit with a new energy efficient air conditioner when it’s overworking, needs too many repairs, or it can no longer keep your house cool.

 The Cost to Repair is Too High

-- You can use the 5,000 rule when trying to figure out if a repair cost is too high.
-This general guideline can reveal whether repairing or replacing your equipment makes the most sense.
+You can use the 5,000 rule when trying to figure out if repair costs make financial sense.
 Simply multiply the repair cost by the age of the equipment.
-If that exceeds $5,000, then it makes more financial sense to replace the unit.
+If the answer exceeds $5,000, then it makes more financial sense to choose air conditioning installation and replace the broken unit.

 Your Air Conditioner Needs Repairs Frequently